 Keeping in touch

 As always I will be writing about our experiences here on Ali’s Adventures.
 Not only do I enjoy sharing my travels with you, but I hope to encourage you to travel as well and show you how you can visit some of the places we visit.

-You can also check out the more permanent home of Beyond Vacation here.
 We’re really looking forward to this next stage of our lives and having you along for the journey!